elastic/elasticsearch-rails/elasticsearch-model/README.md

 available via the `__elasticsearch__` class and instance level proxy methods;
 see the `Elasticsearch::Model::Proxy` class documentation for technical information.

-The module will include its methods, such as `search` or `as_indexed_json` in your model only if they haven't been already defined in the including class or module.
+The module will include important methods, such as `search`, into the includeing class or module only when they haven't been defined already.
 Following two calls are thus functionally equivalent:

 ```ruby
 Article.__elasticsearch__.search 'fox'